-- In connection with our acquisition of Altor, we issued CVRs under which we have agreed to pay the prior stockholders of Altor approximately \$304.0 million upon successful approval of the BLA, or foreign equivalent, for N-803 by December 31, 2022 and approximately \$304.0 million upon the first calendar year prior to December 31, 2026 in which worldwide net sales of N-803 exceed \$1.0 billion (with payments payable in cash or shares of our common stock or a combination thereof).
-Dr. Soon-Shiong and his related party hold approximately \$279.5 million in the aggregate of CVRs, and they have both irrevocably agreed to receive shares of common stock in satisfaction of their CVRs.
+• In connection with our 2017 acquisition of Altor, we issued CVRs under which we agreed to pay the prior stockholders of Altor approximately \$304.0 million contingent upon successful approval of a BLA, or foreign equivalent, for N-803 by December 31, 2022 and approximately \$304.0 million contingent upon calendar-year worldwide net sales of N-803 exceeding \$1.0 billion prior to December 31, 2026 (with amounts payable in cash or shares of our common stock or a combination thereof).
+Dr. Soon-Shiong and his related party hold approximately \$279.5 million in the aggregate of CVRs and they have both irrevocably agreed to receive shares of the company's common stock in satisfaction of their CVRs.
 We may be required to pay the other prior Altor stockholders up to \$164.2 million in settlement of the CVRs relating to the regulatory milestone and up to \$164.2 million of the CVRs relating to the sales milestone should they choose to have the CVRs paid in cash instead of common stock.
-We may need to seek additional sources of capital to satisfy the CVR obligations if they are achieved. - In connection with our acquisition of VivaBioCell, we are obligated to pay the former owners approximately \$2.2 million of contingent consideration upon the achievement of a regulatory milestone relating to the GMP-in-a-Box technology.
+We may need to seek additional sources of capital to satisfy the CVR obligations if they are achieved